codesandbox/codesandbox-client/packages/homepage/content/articles/creating-a-parallel-offline-extensible-browser-based-bundler-for-codesandbox/index.md

 ## Implementation

-For the actual implementation I tried to achieve the best of both worlds: close loader API surface with Webpack and full optimization for CodeSandbox.
+For the actual implementation I tried to achieve the best of both worlds: close loader API surface with `webpack` and full optimization for CodeSandbox.
 It should work faster than first bundler, work offline and it should be extensible.
 The final bundler distinguishes three phases: configuration, transpilation and evaluation.

 #### Configuration

 The new bundler has been built with templates in mind.
 For every template we have (currently React, Vue and Preact) we define a new preset.
-These presets contain configurations you can also find in a Webpack config: aliases, default loaders and default extensions.
+These presets contain configurations you can also find in a `webpack` config: aliases, default loaders and default extensions.
 The function of a `Preset` is to return what loaders are used for a file type, and how files are resolved.
 The `Preset` for Preact looks like this: